 You can also visit Standing Together’s page on the CCR Network for more information on how CCRs are responding to domestic abuse in the UK.

-The following case study shows how banks can support victim-survivor and, at the same time, hold an abuser accountable in partnership with domestic abuse organisations and other agencies.
+The following case study shows how banks can support a victim-survivor and, at the same time, hold an abuser accountable in partnership with domestic abuse organisations and other agencies.

 Lisa was living in a refuge and struggling with coerced debt when she contacted the Financial Support Line for victims of domestic abuse run in partnership by SEA and Money Advice Plus.
 Before she left the abuser, he had coerced her into taking out a large loan.
 Lisa cancelled the loan during the 14-day cooling off period, but when the abuser became aware of this, he forced her to reinstate the loan.
 The abuser spent the entire loan on substance abuse and the relationship ended, but Lisa continued to pay off the loan.